OPENING YOUR NEW RUG

 Never place rugs on damp or wet floors

-Some rugs have manufacturers care labels attached when purchased so you should always read and follow the supplier’s guidelines and recommendations.
+Some rugs have manufacturers care labels attached to the back, always read and follow the supplier’s guidelines and recommendations.

 VACUUMING - BRUSHING

-Regularly vacuuming your rug is fundamental in prolonging the life, preventing premature wear and ensuring your rug retains its appearance, in busy areas we recommend daily vacuuming.
+Regularly vacuuming your rug is fundamental in prolonging the life, preventing premature wear and ensuring your rug retains its appearance.

 SPILLS AND CLEANING TIPS